vamsi560/studio-ops/README.md

 ### Important Notes

-- ✅ All API keys are hardcoded in the source code
-- ✅ No environment variables need to be configured in Vercel
+- ✅ `GOOGLE_GENAI_API_KEY` must be set as an environment variable in Vercel
+- ✅ Firebase configuration is hardcoded in `src/firebase/config.ts`
 - ✅ The build script has been optimized for Vercel
-- ✅ Firebase and Genkit configurations are ready for production
+- ✅ For local development, use `.env.local` or the hardcoded fallback
+- ✅ Code reads from environment variables first, then falls back to hardcoded value

 ### Configuration Files